Dagmar Evelyn Cyrulla: Artistic work

 Cyrulla was the winner of the Williamstown Festival Contemporary Art prize, and the Naked and Nude Art Prize 2017 was hung in the Dobell Prize at the Art Gallery of New South Wales, 5 times, including for 'Fleeting' in 2011.

 In August 2024 she was featured in an episode of Foreign Influence TV to talk about her work and inspiration derived from her German heritage.
 Cyrulla described herself to interviewer Elina Reddy as a 'storyteller', using her art as her medium.

+In 2024 Dagmar Cyrulla's painting 'Modern Muse II' was featured on the front cover of Paul McGillick's book 'Slow Reveal - The Nude in Australian Art'.